 Strength Specific Seminar

 Brandon Welton has been an outdoor sports and health enthusiast his entire life.
 He began racing BMX in his youth and raced motorcycles professionally in his twenties.
 In 2008 after searching for an alternative to the globo gym routine he found CrossFit and never looked back.
 In 2010 Brandon received his CrossFit Level 1 Certificate.
 He enjoys the constant challenges and positive results that CrossFit provides.
 He is dedicated to sharing the CrossFit challenge and healthy lifestyle with everyone he meets.
-When he isn’t doing CrossFit, Brandon stays busy riding mountain bikes, motocross, jetskis, and snowmobiles.
+When he isn’t doing CrossFit, Brandon stays busy with his family riding mountain bikes, motocross, jetskis, and snowmobiles.

 CrossFit Spot the Flaw Course